megaannum/forms/README.md

 - Marc Weber: provided initial release feedback identifying Vim 7.3 bug and let me debug it on one of his test machines.
+- Andy Wokula: provided feedback on help file syntax and GVim when font is latin1.